t-900-a/fider-monero-bot/policy/scope.md

 If a bounty hunter would like to work on an expired bounty, they would leave a comment and then a reviewer would remove the "expired" tag.
 If any funds were previously transferred out of the expired bounty to another bounty, those funds will not be relocated back to the original bounty.

+Some bounties will be submitted that may be found to be technically infeasible.
+Once a subject matter expert comments that the bounty is infeasible the bounty will be tagged as ["Not Feasible"](https://bounties.monero.social/?tags=not-feasible)

 ## Definitions